 - You can use pure MCT Oil instead of Coconut Oil, be aware that MCT Oil is about 50% more potent and may cause stomach upset on some people.

-- For carbohydrates, preferably use Karo “Lite” Syrup – the zero high fructose version – or Dextrose Tablets.
-Start with 7g, and only after careful experimentation you may increase a little.
-Preferably do not exceed 30g.
+- For carb sources I suggest Karo “Lite” Syrup – the zero high fructose version – or Dextrose Tablets.
+Start with 5g, and only after careful experimentation you may increase a little.

-- No post workout carbs are needed, its overkill.
+- No post workout carbs are needed, this is is overkill.

 - Another way to get energy is with KetoCaNa, which is exogenous beta-hydroxybutrate (BHB) in powdered sodium and calcium salt form.

-- Coffee just adds caffeine which helps with energy and is a good delivery method, but you may substitute it with tea ior take all the ingredients separately if you prefer to.
+- Coffee just adds caffeine which helps with energy and is a good delivery method, but you may substitute it with tea or take all the ingredients separately if you prefer to.

-- You can use some additional pre-workouts, just review ingredients and carb content.
+- You can always use some additional pre-workouts, just review ingredients and carb content.

-- You will still meet your suggested ketogenic macros: 0.8-1.0g protein per lean lb; less than 30g carbs (PLUS your TKD carbs); and the rest of your calories from fat, according to your goals.
+- You should still meet your suggested ketogenic macros: 0.8-1.2g protein per lean lb; less than 30g NET carbs (PLUS your additional TKD carbs); and the rest of your calories from fat, according to your goals.

-- Preferably avoid fruits and high fructose in general for the sake of TKD.
+- I strongly suggest to avoid fruits and high fructose in general for the sake of TKD.
 Why?
 Because fructose just refills liver glycogen, and does not really help toward muscle glycogen replenishment.